CTurt/Exception/README.md

 Exception
 =========

-Small library for exception handling in C
+Small library for exception handling in C.

+Works similarly to exception handling in higher level languages such as JavaScript.
+For a complete example, see (sample.c)[https://github.com/CTurt/Exception/blob/master/sample.c].